-(i) Company has been contesting cases on behalf of Indian Railways in APTEL/CERC/ SERC on various issues related to the status of Deemed Licensee.
+- (i) Company has been contesting cases on behalf of Indian Railways in APTEL/CERC/ SERC on various issues related to the status of Deemed Licensee.
 The decision which is being awaited in aforesaid cases may have impact on business area of the company.
 Company has been planning and helping Indian Railways to procure renewable energy to comply with its Renewable Purchase Obligation adhering to the provisions under the Electricity Act 2003 subject to the applicability of Deemed Licensee status in all states.
 Some states are not accepting the recognition of the Deemed Licensee status given to Indian Railways.
 Further Open Access Power shall become uneconomical if Cross Subsidy Surcharge and Additional Surcharge are levied as part of the open access charges.
+In this regard, IR with the help of the Company had earlier filed appeals against the respective adverse Orders of SERCs at Hon'ble Appellate Tribunal for Electricity.
+The Case is in the final stage and final hearings in the matter have been completed during March'2023 to May'2023 and is reserved for Order. - (ii) Growing renewable sector has brought new opportunities for many domestic and foreign players which are drifting the market towards intense competition.
+Foreign investments, multiple equity

-- (ii) Growing renewable sector has brought new opportunities for many domestic and foreign players which are drifting the market towards intense competition.
-Foreign investments, multiple equity participations (through JVs) & better financing by many conglomerates have started dragging the tariff to its new low.
+- participations (through JVs) & better financing by many conglomerates have started dragging the tariff to its new low.
 The Company foresees business risk amidst this growing competition and thus is suitably expanding its resources. - (iii) The power scenario in India is rapidly shifting from non-renewable sources of energy to renewable sources of energy.
 This shift is bringing new technological innovations and advancements in the renewable energy market resulting into launch of efficient products which are quickly outdating and replacing its predecessors.
-However, the upfront capital cost is incurred in beginning of project life cycle and fixing the revenue stream by the anticipating tariff throughout the project life is a concern as switching to new technology will outdated the existing infrastructure. - (iv) Predicting Capacity Utilization Factor (CUF) for new renewable projects (solar, wind and hybrid power plants) is a challenging and important task as its authenticity helps in determination of projected revenue cash flows which are needed for discovery of levelized tariff.
-However, CUF depends on a variety of technical and environmental parameters which are difficult to predict thus posing risk to the business. - (v) Issues related with the connectivity of the project to deliver the power at drawl points, lack of adequate transmission infrastructure for power extraction, i.e. the power generated from the generators to reach the grid for distribution
+However, the upfront capital cost is incurred in beginning of project life cycle and fixing the revenue stream by the anticipating tariff throughout the project life is a concern as switching to new technology will outdate the existing infrastructure. - (iv) Predicting Capacity Utilization Factor (CUF) for new renewable projects (solar, wind and hybrid power plants) is a challenging and important task as its authenticity helps in determination of projected revenue cash flows which are needed for discovery of levelized tariff.
+However, CUF depends on a variety of technical and environmental parameters which are difficult to predict thus posing risk to the business. - (v) Issues related with the connectivity of the project to deliver the power at drawl points, lack of adequate transmission infrastructure for power extraction, i.e., the power generated from the generators to reach the grid for distribution.